-Melana Roberts is Chair of the Toronto Youth Food Policy Council, an arm of the TFPC recognized as representing the youth voice in food policy in Toronto.
-She is also Coordinator for Malvern’s Action Neighourhood Change Initiative, where she project manages a number of food security initiatives, including Scarborough's first 3 acre urban farm.
-With an interest in improving access and equity in Toronto, Melana strives to advance civic action through developing tools and resources that empower communities, with a particular focus on supporting young people and underrepresented groups to drive their own development.
-Melana also holds a firm belief in Anti-Oppression principles and a need for intersectional work; and devotes her time to advocating for systems-change that works to create intersectorial linkages to better serve communities facing multiple barriers to access.
-She supports this through her work as a Board member for FoodShare and as part of the Centre for Addiction and Mental Health’s National Youth Advisory Council.
-In her space time, Melana also supports project coordination for the TFPC's Food By Ward: Food Assets and Opportunities, a ward by ward mapping tool, and their ongoing Food Champions initiative.
+Melana Roberts (youth member, new member, appointed until October 31, 2019) is Chair of the Toronto Youth Food Policy Council, an arm of the TFPC recognized as representing the youth voice in food policy in Toronto.
+She also supports constituency issues and policy development with the office of City Councillor Joe Mihevc.
+Formerly Coordinator of Malvern’s Action for Neighourhood Change Initiative, she project managed a number of food security initiatives, including Scarborough's first 2-acre urban farm.
+With an interest in improving access and equity in Toronto, Melana strives to advance civic engagement through developing tools and resources that empower youth communities and underrepresented groups to drive their own development.
+In her spare time, Melana supports project coordination for the TFPC's Food By Ward: Food Assets and Opportunities, a ward by ward mapping tool; and their ongoing Food Champions initiative.
+She also sits as a Board member for FoodShare, a Community Advisor for Meal Exchange and is part of the Centre for Addiction and Mental Health’s National Youth Advisory Council.
 Melana holds an MA in International Development Studies from York University, with specializations in rural agriculture, community development and community health systems.

-Joe Mihevc (City Councillor, Chair of the Board of Health) has served the midtown area as City Councillor for the former City of York and the new City of Toronto.
+Joe Mihevc (City Councillor, Chair of the Board of Health, appointed until April 27, 2017) has served the midtown area as City Councillor for the former City of York and the new City of Toronto.
 His deep concern for social issues has led him to be an advocate for strong neighbourhoods, healthy communities, a clean environment and safe streets.
 Joe has a M.A. and Ph.D. in Theology and Social Ethics.
 He has served in a variety of capacities that have allowed him to demonstrate his concerns for democratic, accessible and responsible government.
 Joe was elected Chair of the Board of Health in February 2013.
 As Vice Chair of the Board from 2010 to 2012, his accomplishments include championing the city's Student Nutrition Program.